Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Setup

 \end{enumerate}

-By comparing the model from \eqref{eq:exch_form} with the latent variable model described in \eqref{eq:model} and \eqref{eq:model.1}, we can see that the latent variable model considered in this work is a restricted subclass of exchangeable models which additionally impose an additive noise model and regularity conditions on the function $f_{\theta}$.
-In our model we have conditioned on the universal index $\theta$, such that given partial observations from matrix $Z$ for a particular $f_{\theta}$, our goal is to learn predicted outcomes of the realized $f_{\theta}$.
+By comparing the model from \eqref{eq:exch_form} with the latent variable model described in Section \ref{sec:lv_model} (cf. \eqref{eqn:gen_model}, \eqref{eqn:latent_model}), we can see that the latent variable model considered in this work is a restricted subclass of exchangeable models that additionally impose an additive noise model and regularity conditions on the function $f_{\theta}$ in exchange for a more general latent space and associated probability measure.

+\paragraph*{Equivalence of Models} In our model we have conditioned on the universal index\footnote{Equivalently, we may think that $f_{\theta} = f$ for all $\theta \in [0,1]$.
+Note that we do not know what $f$ is a priori.} $\theta$, such that given partial observations from matrix $Z$ for a particular $f_{\theta}$, our goal is to learn predicted outcomes of the realized $f_{\theta}$.
 Our model takes the form of

-where $\{x_1(u)\}_{u \in [m]}, \{x_2(i)\}_{i \in [n]}, \{\eta(u,i)\}_{(u,i) \in [m] \times [n]}$ are sampled independently.
-We can transform this to the form of \eqref{eq:exch_form} by considering $f$ to be equal to the realized function $f_{\theta}$, considering the latent variables $x_1(u) \sim \prxa$ and $x_2(i) \sim \prxb$ to be higher dimensional representations of $\theta_{row}(u)$ and $\theta_{col}(i)$ in spaces $\cX_1$ and $\cX_2$, and considering the noise term $\eta(u,i)$ to be generated by applying some transformation to the variable $\theta(u,i)$.
+where $\{\featrow{u}\}_{u \in [m]}, \{\featcol{i}\}_{i \in [n]}, \{\eta(u,i)\}_{(u,i) \in [m] \times [n]}$ are sampled independently.
+We can transform this to the form of \eqref{eq:exch_form} by considering $f$ to be equal to the realized function $f_{\theta}$, considering the latent variables $\featrow{u} \sim \prxa$ and $\featcol{i} \sim \prxb$ to be higher dimensional representations of $\frow(u)$ and $\fcol(i)$ in spaces $\latspA$ and $\latspB$, and considering the noise term $\eta_{\text{entry}}(u,i)$ to be generated by applying some transformation to the variable $\theta(u,i)$.
 Given these transformations, it becomes equivalent that

-Our model additionally imposes regularity conditions on $f$ by requiring it to be Lipschitz continuous with respect to the higher dimensional representation $\cX_1 \times \cX_2$ instead of being any arbitrary measurable function over $[0,1] \times [0,1]$.
-From a modeling perspective, effectively we are transferring the {\em model complexity} from a potentially complex measurable latent functions over $[0,1] \times [0,1]$ to a simpler Lipschitz latent function over a potentially more complex latent variable space $\cX_1 \times \cX_2$.
+Instead of allowing $f$ to be any arbitrary measurable function over $[0,1] \times [0,1]$, our model additionally imposes regularity conditions on $f$ by requiring it to be bounded and either finite types or Lipschitz continuous with respect to a higher dimensional representation $\latspA \times \latspB$.
+From a modeling perspective, we are effectively transferring the {\em model complexity} from a potentially complex measurable latent function over $[0,1] \times [0,1]$ to a simpler (e.g. Lipschitz) latent function over a potentially more complex latent variable space $\latspA \times \latspB$.
 The simple functional form provides analytic tractability for establishing theoretical results.